 Along with all the food packaging, we made a number of signs; everything from the brushed aluminium signage, to the large vinyl lettering.

 Often the graphic props we create are made to seamlessly blend in with the aesthetic of the set, so it’s always a treat to work on a prominently featured hero prop that has a full-screen shot.
 Our latest hero prop to air was for the latest round of PayPal ads.

 We were asked to create a vintage feeling French poster; drawing inspiration from classic Art Nouveau Posters.
 Typefaces in this movement are typically stylized so we were keen to reproduce this highly decorative style within our own design.
 The result being a poster that is familiar to the era yet unique in its own right.

 We have been eagerly anticipating the arrival of Netflix’s brand new supernatural thriller The Innocents, which follows the story of teenage lovers Harry (Percelle Ascott) and June (Sorcha Groundsell) who run away from their repressive families to live together, only to find themselves navigating a strange and dangerous new world.
 Despite the Innocents being a supernatural drama, Acme was tasked with making prop graphics that were relatable in today’s world.

 Among the long list of graphics props made for The Innocents were the animated sequences.
 A notable one shown in episode two is the online poker game, we created everything from characters to the interface and interactive animated elements.

-Acme Graphics have designed countless beer graphics over the last 25 years.
+Acme Graphics has designed countless beer graphics over the last 25 years.
 Prop beer and wine graphics are one of our most popular requests.
 Why?
 Because alcohol product placement can be a logistical and legal nightmare.
-All of this can of course be avoided with the use of bespoke drink props.
+All of this can, of course, be avoided with the use of bespoke drink props.